-Bullying is an intentional behavior that hurts, harms, or humiliates someone, either physically or emotionally, and can happen while at school, in the community, or online.
+Bullying is intentional behavior that hurts, harms, or humiliates someone, either physically or emotionally, and can happen while at school, in the community, or online.
 Those bullying often have more social or physical “power,” while those targeted have difficulty stopping the behavior.
 The behavior is typically repeated, though it can be a one-time incident.

 Romoland School District Board Policy